08 Jan 2019

 Global high net worth investors are seeking to benefit from the decline in value of prime properties in London, while, the decline in sterling value provides options to get luxury homes in range £10m-plus at a lower price, before the completion of the referendum.
 Many ultra-rich high net worth buyers are cashing on rapidly before the currency price regains.

-Currently, there are a number of factors affecting the real estate markets such as growth in population that continues to raise demand, at the same time as, there exists a lack of stock, while, the support from government in the form of availability of credit, long-term mortgage options and Help-to-Buy schemes may prevent fall in price.
+Currently, there are a number of factors affecting the real estate markets such as growth in population that continues to raise demand, at the same time as, there exists a lack of stock, while, the support from government in the form of availability of credit, long-term mortgage options, and Help-to-Buy schemes may prevent fall in price.
 The referendum, the two general elections and a number of local and international factors, are affecting the market.
-At the time of economical and political volatility, in the UK, US and some European countries, a number of sellers were unable to get local buyers, whereas, high net worth individuals / institutions from overseas seek such opportunities to get a bargain to invest or relocate.
+At the time of economic and political volatility, in the UK, the US and some European countries, a number of sellers were unable to get local buyers, whereas, high net worth individuals/institutions from overseas seek such opportunities to get a bargain to invest or relocate.

-The stamp duty on properties above 1.5 million is, currently, at 12 per cent for the first home, and 15 per cent for the second home.
-Treasury statistics claim a rise in stamp duties by 21 per cent in 2018 (over last year) on second home sales – where the higher amount of investments were made in property sector in London itself.
+The stamp duty on properties above 1.5 million is, currently, at 12 percent for the first home, and 15 percent for the second home.
+Treasury statistics claim a rise in stamp duties by 21 percent in 2018 (over last year) on second home sales – where the higher amount of investments were made in the property sector in London itself.
 Many high net worth individuals were waiting for the decline in price, offered during the fallout from Brexit, and now, are grabbing the desired deals, more than ever, in the capital city.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).

 Categorised in: All News